|Marcellus Shale Energy and Environment Laboratory (MSEEL)

 West Virginia University and The Ohio State University have formed a consortium of university researchers to develop a research program focused on a dedicated field site and laboratory at the Northeast Natural Energy (NNE) production site in the center of the Marcellus Shale unconventional production region of north-central West Virginia.

 The MSEEL project will provide a long-term field site at NNE’s Morgantown Industrial Park (MIP) just outside of Morgantown, West Virginia.
 The site provides a well-documented baseline of production and environmental characterization from two previous wells.
-A dedicated scientific observation well will be used to collect detailed subsurface data and to monitor and test technologies in additional production wells that will be drilled periodically over the lifetime of the project.
+A dedicated scientific observation well will be used to collect detailed subsurface data and to monitor and test technologies in additional production wells that may be drilled at the site.
 The MSEEL site is expected to undergo multiple drilling events (separated by periods sufficient to analyze data) over the course of the five-year project, providing the ideal testing conditions for researchers.
 MSEEL will use the latest information technology to enable a broad, integrated program of open, collaborative science and technology development and testing.
 The initial project plan provides for the collection of samples and data and/or the testing and demonstration of advanced technologies, but the phased approach is flexible enough to incorporate new technology and science.

 Research to be performed at the MSEEL site includes: